PNdunguMaina/hello-react-front-end/README.md

 # 📖 hello_react_front_end <a name="about-project"></a>

-> I set up a project as one app with Webpack by implementing a connection between a Ruby on Rails back-end and React front-end.
+> A React app for UI and gets data from api exposed by Rails app
 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>